Cool Season Carrots

 • Grow carrots in a sunny garden bed that receives at least 6 hours of sunshine a day.

-• Carrots need soft and loose soil, otherwise they won’t grow nice and straight.
-Before sowing, dig around in the soil really well to break up any clumps and hard pieces.
+• Carrots need soft and very loose soil, otherwise they won’t grow nice and straight.
+Before sowing, dig over the soil really well to break up any clumps and hard pieces.

-• Sow the seed 6 mm deep and then it’s crucial to keep the area moist until the seeds germinate and begin to establish.
-Lack of moisture, even for a short time, can mean the end for the germinating seeds.
-To help keep the soil moist, in addition to regular watering you can cover the area with shade cloth, damp hessian or cardboard.
-You must check under the cover every day and as soon as the first few seedlings emerge, remove the cover.
-Seeds may take up to 3 weeks to germinate, so be patient!
+• Sow the seed 6mm deep, then keep the area moist until the seeds germinate and begin to establish.
+Lack of moisture, even for a short time, can kill the germinating seeds.
+To help keep the soil moist, you can cover the area with shade cloth, damp hessian or cardboard, in addition to regular watering.
+Check under the cover every day: as soon as the first few seedlings emerge, remove the cover.
+Seeds can take up to 3 weeks to germinate, so it pays to be patient.

-• Seedlings will need to be thinned out when they’re 4 weeks old, to give all the plants enough room to grow.
-Leave around 5 cm between each carrot.
+• Seedlings will need to be thinned out when they’re 4 weeks old, to give all the carrots enough room to grow.
+Let the biggest seedlings stay where they are, but thin to leave about 5cm between each carrot.

-• Side dress carrots with Yates Dynamic Lifter Organic Plant Food every 6 – 8 weeks to provide gentle, organic slow release nutrients.
+• Side dress your carrots with Yates Dynamic Lifter Organic Plant Food every 6–8 weeks to provide gentle, organic slow release nutrients.

 Climbing peas like snow and sugar snap peas are the ultimate space saver vegies.
 They can be grown along a trellis on a fence or up a tepee or tripod, taking up minimal horizontal space.